safedisk/safedisk/README.md

 Unmount a SafeDisk
 ------------------
 Hit the eject icon for the disk.
-Note, due to a bug in the unmount process, this will leave things in a borked state so remounting may be problematic.
-After doing eject, run:

-`umount ~/Documents/SafeDisk.disk/fuse_mnt/`

 Make a backup
 ------------------